 2. Kern Tec

 The company, an alumn of 2021’s ProVeg incubator, refers to its base pits as ‘new nuts’.
-Similar to conventional nuts, it claims that they have healthy fats, proteins and other nutrients locked away inside.
-At two and a half years old, the operation is still young but has initiated a production line in Austria.
+Similar to conventional nuts, it claims that they have healthy fats, proteins, and other nutrients locked away inside.
+The operation is still young but has initiated a production line in Austria.
 It can process thousands of tonnes of fruit pits every year and is scalable.

 “We have a lot of milestones in front of us, Luca Fichtinger, co-founder of Nern Tec, told Vegconomist.
 “Of course, we want to scale our impact and production, with more suppliers from across the whole of Europe.
 We will continue to develop new products to help accelerate the transformation.
 For example, we will extend our product range with proteins extracted from seeds.
 Additionally, we will apply our tech and supply chain to other by-products.
 Fruit pits are just the beginning.”